kunalraykar30/Helm_Jenkins/README.md

 I have done modification has been in the values of the helm chart

+Seperate service account will be required for the helm in order to create the resouce/objects of the charts from template on Cluster
 ```
 # kubectl create serviceaccount tiller -n kube-system
 # kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller